binipringle/contracts/_texts/0-outline.md

 The key is that either a reasonable person interpreted in a way or *should have* interpreted it in that way.

 **Revisit Local 1330 v.
-US Steel**
+US Steel:**

-- Workers take wage concessions etc. thinking it will keep steel mills open andd save their jobs.
+- Workers take wage concessions etc. thinking it will keep steel mills open and save their jobs.
 Company decides to shut down the steel mills.
 4000 workers lost their job.
-Sued based on alleged promise off company to keep the plants open as long as they remain profitable Workers claimed that there was a promise basedd on various statements of the company execs.
+Sued based on alleged promise of company to keep the plants open as long as they remain profitable Workers claimed that there was a promise based on various statements of the company execs.
 "Your cooperation and assistance is absolutely necessary if our facilities are to continue to operate."
 Enforceable promise?
 Both sides could be argued.
 Here the court took a very narrow focus.
 - If you wanted to say yes there was a promise, you look at the relationships, how people had very little power.
 Make the caase by putting yourself in the shoes of the workers, what they heard and how they world interrpret it.

-**Using the objective test:**
+## Using the objective test

 Questions to ask: How did the court determine what a reasonable person would have thought?
 What facts did the court rely on?
 What facts support a counterargument that a reasonable person would not think McKittrick was agreeing to renew the contract?